Activating non-Hermitian skin modes by parity-time symmetry breaking: Methods

-with $\eta$ a $k$-dependent unitary operator, which is unbroken for all non-Bloch eigenstates when $|u|>|\gamma/2|$ (as shown in Sec~\ref{appB} of Supplement Materials).
+with $\eta$ a unitary operator, which is unbroken for all non-Bloch eigenstates when $|u|>|\gamma/2|$ (as discussed later).
 In contrast, here the topological edge states always remain $\mathcal{PT}$-symmetric and possess real (zero) eigenenergies, as a nonzero $\gamma$ does not enter their effective Hamiltonian: Note that the the localizing direction of these edge states may be altered by the NHSE, yet their distributing dimensionality remains unchanged, namely they are always 0D edge states except for some critical points in the parameter space \cite{zhu2021delocalization}.
-Similarly, edge states of $2$D generalization Hamiltonian $H_{\gamma,\rm 2D}$ with selective bulk NHSE, namely those near zero energy in Fig.1(c) and Fig.2(a) of the main text, are seen to also possess real eigenergies with their distributing dimensionality unchanged by NHSE.
+Similarly, edge states of $2$D generalization Hamiltonian $H_{\gamma,\rm 2D}$ with selective bulk NHSE, namely those near zero energy in Fig.1c and Fig.2a of the main text, are seen to also possess real eigenergies with their distributing dimensionality unchanged by NHSE.